StollerSystem/Currency_Exchanger/README.md

 This app will allow you to select a currency from the list and then see conversions for all other available currencies.

-You can click on all the results to see details and the country name.
+You can click on all the results to see details, the country name...and FLAGS!

 If you select "Error Testistan" from the list it will pass a bad country code for the API call to test the error handling.